Chukwueze: Barcelona star Oshoala congratulates Villarreal forward on winning Europa League title

-Barcelona women forward Asisat Oshoala has congratulated Samuel Chukwueze after winning the Europa League title with Villarreal.
+Barcelona women's forward Asisat Oshoala has congratulated Samuel Chukwueze after winning the Europa League title with Villarreal.

 Unai Emery’s men won the trophy for the first time in their history after defeating Manchester United on penalties.

-The regular time had ended 1-1 after Edinson Cavani strike cancelled out Gerard Moreno's opening goal in the encounter.
+The game had ended 1-1 in regulation time after Edinson Cavani's strike cancelled out Gerard Moreno's opening goal in the encounter.

 Editors' Picks